Larger Quantities, Lower Prices

 Sycamore - Platanus Occidentalis

 Grand Ole Sycamore Tree

 The Sycamore Tree is one of the oldest known species of deciduous trees on Earth.
-Several varieties of the tree is known for its lush foliage and its large thick green leaves that produce ample shade.
-Known for its longevity and hardiness in adverse weather conditions.
-It is a quick grower that can withstand pollution and soils with a high salt content.
+Several varieties of the tree are known for its lush foliage and its large thick green leaves that produce ample shade; Known for its longevity and hardiness in adverse weather conditions.
+It is a quick grower that can withstand pollution and soils with high salt content.
 Due to its rapid rate of growth and potential size, it is best to plant away from any structures or sidewalks.
 Some Sycamore trees can reach heights of nearly 175 feet.

 The leaves of the Sycamore can grow to 6 inches or more give the tree a very full and ample appearance.
 In the fall, the foliage will change to yellow.
 A beautiful transformation of color to signify the changing of the seasons.

 The North American Sycamore can most commonly be found in the United States and parts of Canada.
 It can be identified by its unique bark which varies in color from greyish green to whitewashed and has a reasonably smooth, flaky texture that can molt off in large patches.